K8TIY/IPAPalette/README.markdown

 Requires my Onizuka localizer from <https://github.com/K8TIY/Onizuka>.
-It's set up as a git submodule, so just do the usual git submodule magic to get it set up.
-I don't have Sparkle set up as a submodule because the Github version requires the 10.7 SDK, which I don't have on my build machine.
+It's set up as a git submodule, so just do the usual git submodule magic to get it set up (`git submodule init` followed by `git submodule update`).

-Project settings are for building on Snow Leopard against the 10.5 SDK.
-If you are on Leopard, you will probably have to fiddle with settings.

 If you change any localizations (they're all in Localization/chardata.txt), run `./translator.py -s` to regenerate the *.strings files.

 ### Todo

 * More localizations!
-(You guys should be doing these for me; *I* don't speak Swahili!)
 * Fix bugs.
 * The twice (so far) -requested embedded audio samples for those learning the IPA.
+(Somebody please write a grant to get this done.)

 ### Not Todo